rmohr/static3/README.rst

 When using `Cling` or `Shock` to serve static content the encoding need not to be set, as the content is just streamed through.
-If you have templates encoded in different formats an instance of `Shock` needs to be instantiated for every codec used.
+If you have templates encoded in different formats, an instance of `Shock` needs to be instantiated for every codec used.

 .. _static: https://pypi.python.org/pypi/static